jcoglan/canopy/README.markdown

 The full range of parsing expressions is:

+* `['any-char']` makes a parser that consumes one character of input, similar to the `.` operator in regular expressions.
 * `['char-class', x]` makes a character class parser, for example `['char-class', '[0-9]']` makes a parser that recognizes any digit.
 * `['choice', x ...]` takes one or more expressions and makes a parser